 Vlogging as a Sustainable Business Model

-Gary Vaynerchuk — serial entrepreneur and CEO as well as founder of VaynerMedia is a perfect example of utilizing vlogs to continuously drive success for his large business, and his YouTube channel.
+Gary Vaynerchuk — serial entrepreneur and CEO, as well as the founder of VaynerMedia, is a perfect example of utilizing vlogs to continuously drive success for his large business, and his YouTube channel.

 The channel garners over 2 million views.
 And, the videos he uploads are a mix of the behind-the-scenes of his daily life and giving valuable business advice to his target audience.